How to get a Home Loan

 Step 2 - complete some property research

 - Loan repayments - To understand how much you may be able to borrow, go to our calculators page and complete the form.
 NOTE this is not an official borrowing capacity assessment and until you have a discussion with a mortgage broker, then you can use this as a guide.
-Once you how much you may be able to borrow, go to our loan repayment calculator page and how much you may be able to borrow to see what the monthly repayments look like.
+Once you have an indication of how much you may be able to borrow, go to our loan repayment calculator page and enter your estimated loan amount to see what the monthly repayments look like.
 If you cannot afford that repayment level, then drop the loan amount.
 This exercise will help you understand what loan repayments you may be comfortable with.

 - Purchase price - After completing the above, add your loan amount and your deposit balance to get a rough idea of purchase price.
 The other items to be considered are stamp duty (how to calculate stamp duty), legal fees and other costs to determine your approximate purchase price.
+Keep in mind that first home buyers may also be exempt from stamp duty depending on concession available at the time of application.
 If you are lost at this point and unsure what purchase price you should be looking at, then contact us as we are here to assist.

 - Market research - If you have an understanding of your potential purchase price, go to your favourite property listing website (here is our list of the best websites), select some search criteria for your purchase price, location and property specifics to understand what you may be able to buy based on your estimated purchase price.